 If you are working on a project funded by one of the below federal agencies, the conditions of the award require you to take RCR Training.

-National Science Foundation (NSF) requires that all undergraduate students, graduate students, and postdoctoral researchers who receive NSF funds to conduct research on NSF grants complete RCR training. http://www.nsf.gov/bfa/dias/policy/rcr.jsp United States Department of Agriculture – National Institute of Food and Agriculture (USDA – NIFA) requires students, postdoctoral researchers, and staff involved in their awards to complete RCR training. https://nifa.usda.gov/responsible-and-ethical-conduct-research National Institutes of Health (NIH) require that all trainees, fellows, participants, and scholars receiving support through any NIH training award, career development award, research education grant, or dissertation research grant receive instruction in responsible conduct of research. https://grants.nih.gov/grants/guide/notice-files/NOT-OD-10-019.html
+The National Science Foundation (NSF) requires that all undergraduate students, graduate students, postdoctoral researchers, faculty, and other senior personnel who receive NSF funds to conduct research on NSF grants complete RCR training ( http://www.nsf.gov/bfa/dias/policy/rcr.jsp ).
+The United States Department of Agriculture – National Institute of Food and Agriculture (USDA – NIFA) requires students, graduate students, postdoctoral researchers, faculty, program directors, and any staff participating in their awards to complete RCR training ( https://nifa.usda.gov/responsible-and-ethical-conduct-research ).
+The National Institutes of Health (NIH) require that all trainees, fellows, participants, and scholars receiving support through any NIH training award, career development award, research education grant, or dissertation research grant receive instruction in responsible conduct of research ( https://grants.nih.gov/grants/guide/notice-files/NOT-OD-10-019.html ).

 training